gc2labs/Lara/README.md

-# Lara
+# Girls Can Code

-#### Here is where you write about what you built and what does your code do?
+#### Here at Girls Can Code: we're teaching the TechLabs how to build a website.
+This is my example website.

 This is a **website** we are *learning* to **build**.